Hammed Animashaun: Stage

+Animashaun was nominated for an Olivier Award for his performance in the 2025 revival of Dealer's Choice at the Donmar Warehouse.

 Television

 Animashaun appeared as Loial in the Amazon Prime Video series The Wheel of Time beginning in 2021.
 He stars in the 2023 BBC One comedy television series Black Ops, alongside Gbemisola Ikumelo and Akemnji Ndifornyen, playing an undercover policeman woefully out of his depth.
 His character, Kay, has been described as a "glass-half-full, God-fearing gentle giant and the opposite of street-smart."
 He described the role on the show as a "dream come true" and that he kept expecting to be replaced for a bigger named actor in the role.
 He has been praised for his chemistry with Ikumelo.

 He won Best Male Comedy Performance at the 2024 Royal Television Society Programme Awards.
 In March 2024, Animashaun was nominated in the Male performance in a comedy programme category at the 2024 British Academy Television Awards.

+In February 2026, Animashaun was announced as part of the Saturday Night Live UK cast.
+That year, he appeared in Channel 4 comedy series Break Clause.

 Writing

 In 2023, he was awarded one of two scripted creators in residence for BBC Studios TalentWorks to work with producers on scripted comedy and drama.